Talcum Powder Claim

 Johnson and Johnson Baby Powder Ovarian Cancer

 In recent months, the link between Johnson and Johnson Baby Powder and ovarian cancer has been highlighted in news reports and on television, and though the company has denied any risk or wrongdoing, women are starting to realize that they may have been victims themselves.
 Johnson and Johnson’s Baby Powder has been on the market for over 100 years.

 It is 99.8 percent talc, a soft mineral known for absorbing moisture and odors.
-Though it was originally introduced to ease skin irritation it quickly transitioned into a baby care item, and then the company began marketing it to women who used it on their skin and sprinkled it in their underwear.
+Though it was initially introduced to ease skin irritation, it quickly transitioned into a baby care item, and then the company began marketing it to women who used it on their skin and sprinkled it in their underwear.